StoneOrbits/VortexEngine/docs/lightshow-lol/control-panels/pattern.md

   .panel-img {
     max-width: 100%;
   }

 </style>
 # Pattern Controls

 <img style="float:right;max-width:40%;margin:10px;" src="{{ '/assets/images/lightshow-lol-pattern.png' | relative_url }}">

-The **Pattern Panel** is where you choose and modify patterns for your LEDs.
-Patterns determine how LEDs blink or animate over time.
+The **Pattern Panel** controls how each LED blinks or animates over time.
+Every mode has a pattern assigned to each of its selected LEDs.

-### Key Features
+### Pattern Selection

-- **Pattern Library:** Choose from a library of predefined patterns (e.g., strobe, dops, blend).
+- **Dropdown:** Choose from **Strobe**, **Blend**, **Solid**, and **Multi-LED** patterns.
+Each category produces a different type of animation.
-- **Custom Parameters:** Adjust parameters like blink size, gap size, blend speed, etc

-The various parameters control the appearance of the blinking of the LED, like the timing and length of blinks and other sometimes abstract qualities.
-Try making changes to come up with unique effects!
+- **Randomize:** Click the dice button to instantly apply a random pattern to the selected LED.

+### Pattern Parameters

+Click the chevron to expand the parameter sliders.
+Each pattern exposes up to 7 adjustable controls (e.g. blink size, gap size, blend speed).
+Drag a slider or type a value to fine-tune the effect.
+Disabled sliders mean that pattern doesn't use that parameter.

+Every pattern in the dropdown can be recreated by adjusting these sliders — they are the raw controls that define each pattern's behavior.

+> For a complete reference of all available patterns and what each parameter does, see the [Patterns]({{ site.baseurl }}{% link vortex-engine/patterns/index.md %}) page.
+>
+> Patterns determine an LED's blink animation, but the actual colors used come from the **Colorset** assigned to that LED.
+See the [Colorsets]({{ site.baseurl }}{% link vortex-engine/colorsets/index.md %}) page for details on how colors and patterns work together.
+{: .note }

 ## Other Panels